Pajtim Statovci

 Pajtim Statovci (born 1990) is a Finnish novelist.
 His debut novel, Kissani Jugoslavia, was published in 2014, winning the Helsingin Sanomat Literature Prize for best debut novel in Finnish for that year, and was published in 2017 as My Cat Yugoslavia in the UK and US.
-It was made into a play and staged at the Finnish National Theater in Helsinki in 2018.
+It was made into a play and staged at the Finnish National Theatre in Helsinki in 2018.
 His second novel, Tiranan sydän, won the Toisinkoinen Literature Prize for 2016, and was published as Crossing in the UK and the US in 2019.
+Following the 2019 release of his third novel, Bolla, his publisher announced in February 2024 the upcoming September release of his fourth, Lehmä Synnyttää Yöllä (English title: A Cow Gives Birth At Night).

 Early life

 Statovci was born in Kosovo in 1990 to Albanian parents.
 In 1992, after the outbreak of war in Yugoslavia, of which Kosovo was a part and where Albanians were persecuted, his family fled to Finland.
 He studied comparative literature at the University of Helsinki and screenwriting at Aalto University School of Arts, Design and Architecture.